AljoschaMeyer/valuable-value/README.md

 #### Ints

-A negative int is encoded as a `-` directly followed by an encoding of the positive integer with the same absolute value (pretend for the purpose of this definition that `2^63` was a valid value), except that the encoding of the positive integer may not begin with a `+`.
+A negative int is encoded as a `-` directly followed by an decimal encoding of the positive integer with the same absolute value (pretend for the purpose of this definition that `2^63` was a valid value), except that the encoding of the positive integer may not begin with a `+`.

 A positive int can be encoded in one of three ways: Either as a sequence of ASCII decimal digits, or as the utf-8 string `0x` followed by a sequence of ASCII hexadecimal digits (`0123456789abcdefABCDEF`), or as the utf-8 string `0b` followed by a sequence of binary digits (`01`).

-A positive integer encoding may be immediately preceded by a `+`, which is ignored when decoding.
+A decimal positive integer encoding may be immediately preceded by a `+`, which is ignored when decoding.

-Any character of an int encoding may be followed by an arbitrary number of underscores, which are ignored when decoding.
+Any digit of an int encoding may be followed by an arbitrary number of underscores, which are ignored when decoding.

 When decoding, reading an integer outside the allowed range (between `-(2^63)` and `(2^63) - 1` inclusive) is an *error*.
 Those are not valid human-readably encoded values.
 Superfluous leading zeros are allowed.